cosmology-tech/code-challenge-v6/README.md

 - No need to connect a wallet or implement authentication.
 - Focus on UI implementation and state management.

+## Bonus

+Not required, but if that was simple for you, consider adding the following as a bonus:

+- `addChain` screen with similar functionality, but for chains
+- A layout, a menu, or some organization

 ## Submission Guidelines

 - DO NOT fork this repo.